smeronek264/DMARC-Food-Pantry-Analysis/README.md

 # Analyzing DMARC Food Pantry Visitiations

-**Authors**: Nolan Henze, Sophie Merone, Nathan Oelsner, and Eric Pfaffenbach
+**Authors**: Nolan Henze, Sophie Meronek, Nathan Oelsner, and Eric Pfaffenbach
 **Date**: 5/13/2025

 **Disclaimer**: Some of the code was made using CHATGPT, however, we also wrote a majority of the code.